Arquisoft/wichat_en1c/tests/load/README.md

 5. **View the Results**
    After the test completes, Gatling generates an HTML report, which you can open in a browser to analyze the performance metrics.

-## Customizing the Tests

-You can modify the `simulation.scala` file to:

-- Adjust the number of users.
-- Change the request endpoints.
-- Add custom scenarios.

-Refer to the [Gatling documentation](https://gatling.io/docs/) for detailed guidance on writing and customizing simulations.

-## Best Practices

-- Start with a small number of users and gradually increase the load.
-- Monitor your application's performance metrics during the test.
-- Run tests in a controlled environment to avoid impacting production systems.

-## Troubleshooting

-- **Java Not Found**: Ensure Java is installed and added to your system's PATH.
-- **Simulation Not Found**: Verify the simulation class name and file path.
-- **Connection Issues**: Check if the application is running and accessible.

 ## Additional Resources

 - [Gatling Official Documentation](https://gatling.io/docs/)